Creating a Home Altar for Beginners | Basic Tools

 Altars are a meeting place between our spiritual reality and the physical world.
 Here, we will discuss altars from the intuitive viewpoint; as with our spirituality, there is no right or wrong way to create your space.

 Not sure where to begin?
 We got you!
+Here are Five easy steps to create a home altar.

 1. Put aside time to reflect on what the term “sacred” means to you.
 When have you felt most connected to your sacred self?
 This process may not be automatic for everyone.
 Let answers flow and refine as needed.